thanglhuynh/academic-kickstart/content/teaching/math152_winter19/syllabus.md

 **Catalog Description:** We will cover among other topics (tentative): sampling, finding frequent items, counting distinct elements, general frequency moment estimation, finding frequent item sets, dimensionality reduction, and matrix approximation.

-**Textbooks:** The following books are optional.
-I will also provide lecture notes.
+**Textbooks:** There is no course textbook.
+We will primarily be following [Edo Liberty's course notes](https://edoliberty.github.io/datamining2013a.html), and [Jelani Nelson's](https://www.sketchingbigdata.org/).
+I will post a reference for each lecture.

   * *Data Stream Algorithms* by Amit Chakrabarti.
 This course note can be downloaded [here](https://www.cs.dartmouth.edu/~ac/Teach/CS49-Fall11/Notes/lecnotes.pdf)
   * *Mining of Massive Datasets* by Jure Leskovec, Anand Rajaraman, Jeff Ullman.
 The book can be downloaded [here][mmds].